secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

 ## What is ZAP?
 :::caution Deprecation Notice
 The `zap-advanced` and `zap` ScanType are being deprecated in favor of the `zap-automation-framework`, which encompasses all functionalities of the previous ScanTypes.
-We recommend transitioning to "zap-automation-framework".
-This change will take effect in the upcoming release cycle.
-For guidance on migrating to "zap-automation-framework," please refer to [here](/docs/scanners/zap-automation-framework#migration-to-zap-automation-framework).
+We recommend transitioning to the "zap-automation-framework" as soon as possible. `zap-advanced` and `zap` ScanTypes will be removed in the upcoming v5 release.
+For guidance on migrating to "zap-automation-framework," please refer to [migration to zap-automation framework](/docs/scanners/zap-automation-framework#migration-to-zap-automation-framework).
 :::

 The Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 It's also a great tool for experienced pentesters to use for manual security testing.